kuljeet-Singh/charli0x74/index.md

 Me and my partner ordered Sensors together and saved on shipping fees again.
 ![sensor](https://user-images.githubusercontent.com/43182173/46379808-0bb65100-c66e-11e8-95b5-0efd332a0af4.png)
 #### Reciept of Jumper Wires
+Other two reciepts which I have posted are images and I tried to do something different this time.
+Hence,I have posted a pdf file of the reciept.
 [wires_reciept.pdf](https://github.com/kuljeet-Singh/charli0x74/files/2439893/wires_reciept.pdf)